 Am I addicted?

-Christoph Anatol HERDA, Psychiatrist
+Christoph Anatol HERDA, Acting Chair of the Department of Mental Health, Psychiatrist

 Many people know this and have experienced it themselves: there are periods of time in life, for example during the holidays or when life is perceived as stressful, that you drink a few glasses of wine or beer every night.
 Can you already call this addiction?